Myoclonus epilepsy with ragged-red fibers

 • Hippocampal atrophy is the most important MRI finding in histologically proven hippocampal sclerosis, particularly when associated with hyperintense signal in T2-weighted MRI sequences.

-• Hippocampal atrophy associated with mesial temporal lobe epilepsy is 1 of the most frequent forms of epilepsy with focal onset.
+• Hippocampal atrophy associated with mesial temporal lobe epilepsy is one of the most frequent forms of epilepsy with focal onset.

 • Some patients have an excellent response to antiseizure medication treatment, whereas most patients are pharmacoresistant.

 • Surgical treatment yields better seizure control than medical treatment in those who failed initial antiseizure medication treatment.